Winter Wonderland – Round up

 It is a double border that will hide all the yarn ends.

 Unfortunately this time I had some difficulties with my slip stitch round.
 I had planned to make a two coloured border with a back layer in Lipstick and front layer in a mix of Graphite and Lipstick.
 So I thought a slip stitch round in red would look nice.
-I started my slip stitch round in Lipstick – and started my slip stich round and started my slip stich round again… And I didn’t get it neat.
+I started my slip stitch round in Lipstick – and had to start over, and over, and over again but didn’t get it neat.

 I have recently noticed that there are differences in the thickness of acrylic yarns, even within a brand.
 In any case, the thread of my Lipstick seemed to be thicker and this may have caused the problems.
 I don’t know.
-My solution was to switch to Silver.
-Since I need new glasses anyway I wanted to have some contrast at the top and the bottom side to make it easier to identify the stitches when working the first round.
+My solution was to switch to Silver, so that I at least had some contrast at the top and the bottom side.
+I need new glasses and this made it easier to identify the stitches when working the first round.

-From then on everything went smoothly until I finished the first round of the front layer.
+From then on, everything went smoothly.
+Until I finished the first round of the front layer.
 Ana’s way of working a double border leaves a narrow line of the slip stitch round visible right next to the border.
-Silver looks good combined with the grey parts on top and bottom of the blanket but I didn’t like the look in the darker parts of the long sides at all.
-I started all over and this time worked the first round of the front layer on the long sides through both loops.
-Not the best solution but at least it looks a bit better.
+The Silver looked good combined with the grey parts on top and bottom of the blanket but I didn’t like the look in the darker parts of the sides at all.
+So I started over again and simply worked through both loops on the long sides.

 If you follow my colour way I would advise that you use red for the slip stitch round!
 If you have the same problems as I had, I’d suggest that you use Grey or Graphite but not Silver or White.
 But keep in mind that Grey and Graphite will be hardly visible on the top and bottom sides.